buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_4_Store_Structs_On_Program.md

 *Note: don't forget to pass `addGif` a GIF link where it says `insert_a_giphy_link_here` else you'll get a confusing error like: `baseAccount not provided`.*

 Nothing new here really!
-One of the magic moments for me was when I was the output of `console.log('👀 GIF List', account.gifList)`.
+One of the magic moments for me was when I saw the output of `console.log('👀 GIF List', account.gifList)`.
 It's so cool to be able to just attach data to an account and access data via the account.

 It's a really weird and new way to think about storing data, but it's pretty cool!!!